Caregiver stress is real. No lie, right? But if you don’t overcome the intense caregiver stress, it’s also dangerous!

 She had outside help – Although some of the help came from family and friends who volunteered, she also received help and services from several agencies.

-Caregiving is not something that can be done all alone for the long-term.
+Caregiving is not something that can be done all alone in the long term.

-The house was clean, and grandma received exceptional care.
-I just wish my aunt would have taken better care of her own physical, emotional and mental, and spiritual health needs.
+The house was clean, and Grandma received exceptional care.
+I wish my aunt had better cared for her physical, emotional, mental, and spiritual health needs.

 4. Know When Stress on the CareGiver Is Too Much